abbreviatedman/dotfiles/computer-setup.md

 - `source ~/.zshrc`
 - `doom sync && doom doctor` (this can take a WHILE)
 - launch `vim` and run a `:PlugInstall`
+- check `.config/i3` for anything irrelevant and then reload i3 (or log out and back in)